nlesc-nano/auto-FOX/README.rst

 Automated Forcefield Optimization Extension 0.2.2
 #################################################

-**Auto-FOX** is a tool for parameterizing forcefields by reproducing radial distribution functions.
+**Auto-FOX** is a library for parameterizing forcefields by reproducing radial distribution functions.
 Further details are provided in the documentation_.